Coron Tours and Activities

 Can I bring my own equipment for diving or snorkeling on a Coron tour?

 Yes, you can bring your own equipment for diving or snorkeling.
-However, most tours in Guide to the Philippines provide rental equipment, which is often included in the tour package.
+However, most tours in Guide to the Philippines provide rental equipment, which is often included in Coron Palawan tour packages.